El-Immigrante/El-Immigrante/README.md

 ## Hi there, I'm PieBoi
-I'm PieBoi, a random developer.
-I develop in Java and in Python!
-I also know some Graphic Design and I create content sometimes!
+You can call me Pie, I kinda just sit in my corner of the internet and develop my own things in Java, Python, and JavaScript.
+I sometimes do graphic design, "art", and content creation.
 Yo hablo Español!

 ### Coding Langs: